 4. Setting your rates

 You’ll see jobs offering $10 for 500 words (ridiculously low), and then there will be then specialist, veteran freelance writers earning upwards of $300 per piece.
 When you’re first starting out, it can be tempting to accept low-paid jobs because they’re there.
-However, you’ll be working for less than your worth, and quickly find that it’s a tricky hole to climb out of.
+However, you’ll work for less than your worth, and quickly find it a tricky hole to climb out of.